Pollinators and Monarchs

 Proposing Highway Habitat Corridor

 The National Wildlife Federation and USFWS are working to create a coalition of agriculture leaders and highway transportation organizations to engage in addressing the plight of the monarch butterfly.
-The National Wildlife Federation, along with its regions and affiliates and other organizations, are issuing a call to action for the increased support on monarch habitat along migratory flyways and in key monarch breeding grounds, in key Midwest and TX corridors.
+The National Wildlife Federation, along with its regions and affiliates and other organizations, are issuing a call to action for the increased support on monarch habitat along migratory flyways and in key monarch breeding grounds, in key Midwest and Texas corridors.
 Proposed conservation corridors would:

 - Enhance habitat and engage communities along the central flyway of monarch migration.